e24033150/resume/README.md

 # resume
-static web page for wp2017
+static and dynamic web pages for wp2017